mattheww/gomill/gomill_docs/gtp_extensions.rst

   Arguments: none

   Return a string with a description of the engine's configuration.
-This should repeat the information from the :gtp:`name` and :gtp:`version` commands.
+This should repeat the information from the :gtp:`!name` and :gtp:`!version` commands.
 Controllers should expect the response to take multiple lines.

   The intention is that |gtp| controllers which produce game records should